sheldonucr/ucr-eecs168-lab/lab4/README.md

 You will synthesize two sets of HDL, which are 4-bit binary full adder (week1) and greatest common devisor (gcd) (week2-3).

-In this lab4, we introduce Synopsys RTL design toolkit, which are VCS, Custom Compiler, IC Compiler, VCS RTL Verification solution.
+In this lab4, we introduce Synopsys RTL design toolkit, which are VCS, Design Compiler, IC Compiler, VCS RTL Verification solution.

 In this lab, you need to review at least 2 hours for the following website to review your Verilog programming skill, debugging method, and design examples.
 After 2 hours review, you need to follow RTL design step to make the final layout with design automation process.